A Spoonful of Sugar

 Patterns and Inspiration

-Check out Pinterest for sewing inspiration and links free sewing patterns and projects.
+Check out Pinterest for sewing inspiration and links to free sewing patterns and projects.

 Join your local library.
-Ask them to buy new release sewing and quilting books, and magazines.
+Request new release sewing and quilting books, and magazines.

 Become a pattern tester.
-Many designers often put a call out for pattern testers on their social media channels.
+Many designers often put a call out for pattern testers on their social media channels (especially on Instagram Reels and TikTok).
 You get a free copy of the pattern in advance and are able to provide feedback in return for creating an item with the pattern.
 This is also a good way to raise your online profile if you are branching into setting up your own online business.

 Vintage Haberdashery